Shreyash-SP80/60DaysOfCode/Day03/note.md

 - Practiced writing **clean, modular code** for reusability and better readability.
 - Understood how to work with **file handling and directory management** in Python.
 - Realized that automating small tasks can **save time** and make workflow efficient.

+---

+## ✅ Next Steps

+- Practice 2–3 more DSA problems involving **arrays and strings**.
+- Enhance the File Sorter script (add more file type categories).
+- Push daily commits early to maintain streak consistency.

+---

+> "Progress is made one line of code at a time — keep building every day."